Raina-M/detectCO_by_scRNAseq/pipeline.md

                   > sc_reads_corrected.tsv          # corrected sequences with extracted barcodes and UMIs

 # filter barcode:
-    # record the number of occurence of each barcode
+    # record the number of occurrence of each barcode
     # then remove the cell with multiple barcodes
-    # or wihtout determined barcodes
+    # or without determined barcodes
 cut -f2 sc_reads_corrected.tsv | sort | uniq -c | awk -F"," 'NF==1' | grep -v "*" > viable_BC.stats

 # select cells with over a certain amount of reads (e.g. 5k reads)
 awk '$1>5000 {print $2}' viable_BC.stats > viable_BC_gt5k_reads.list
 awk 'FNR==NR{a[$1]=$1; next}; $2 in a {print $0;}' viable_BC_gt5k_reads.list sc_reads_corrected.tsv > sc_reads.tsv
 ```
-After correction of barcodes and obtaining viable barcodes, we then split the one single raw sequencing file into cell-specific RNA seqeunces based on the barcodes, i.e., all sequences with the same cell barcodes belong to the same cell.
-This step is called demultiplxing.
+After correction of barcodes and obtaining viable barcodes, we then split the one single raw sequencing file into cell-specific RNA sequences based on the barcodes, i.e., all sequences with the same cell barcodes belong to the same cell.
+This step is called demultiplexing.
 ```
 # split one single tsv file from 'bcctools correct' into cell/barcode-specific files
 # every file will be named by the 2nd field with .tsv as suffix, i.e. corrected barcode + .tsv
-[ ! -d demultiplexed_cells ] && mkdir -p demultiplexed_cells
+[ ! -d ${your_path}/demultiplexed_cells ] && mkdir -p ${your_path}/demultiplexed_cells
-cd demultiplexed_cells
+cd ${your_path}/demultiplexed_cells
 awk '{print>$2".tsv"}' sc_reads.tsv

 # convert .tsv to .fastq format
 for file in *.tsv
 do
     BC=${file%.tsv*}
-    [ ! -d demultiplexed_cells/$BC ] && mkdir -p demultiplexed_cells/$BC
+    [ ! -d ${your_path}/demultiplexed_cells/$BC ] && mkdir -p ${your_path}/demultiplexed_cells/$BC
-    cd demultiplexed_cells/$BC
+    cd ${your_path}/demultiplexed_cells/$BC
     mv ../$file .

     awk '{print "@"$1"_"$4"\tR1\n"$5"\n+\n"$9"\n@"$1"_"$4"\tR2\n"$6"\n+\n"$10}' $file  > ${BC}.fastq
     rm $file
 done
 ```
 In the last step, we need to include UMI in the read header as this information is necessary for deduplication later.
-As for converting `.tsv` into `.fastq` file, you can also convert into read pairs.
-Here we converted to a single-end like read because `bcftools` does not call SNPs on reads whose mated reads are not mapped but most scRNA-seq read 1 cannot be mapped.
+As for converting `.tsv` into `.fastq` file, you can also convert it into read pairs.
+Here we converted to a single-end-like read because `bcftools` does not call SNPs on reads whose mated reads are not mapped but most scRNA-seq read 1 cannot be mapped.
 So if you used a different tool for SNP calling in gametes, please check out this point as well.

 ### 3. Mapping scRNA-seq reads from gametes to reference
-If annotations of the genome is not available, hisat2 can be used to map the RNA reads of each cell.
+If annotations of the genome are not available, hisat2 can be used to map the RNA reads of each cell.
 If you have annotations, you can of course try STAR or any other RNA aligners.
 ```
 # build reference genome index files
 hisat2-build -p $CPU reference_hap1.fa reference_hap1_index